kismetwireless/kismet-docs/readme/160-logs_wigle.md

 $ kismetdb_to_wiglecsv --in some-kismet-log-file.kismet --out some-wigle-file.csv
 ```

+This tool is available as part of Kismet when built from source, or in the kismet-logtools package, as of Feb 2019.

 ## Conversion options

 Converting a kismetdb log can take a lot of space and time, because each packet is examined and the coordinates written to the CSV file.
 This can be sped up with various options to the `kismetdb_to_wiglecsv` tool: